 Reconsider your next short flight: http://www.1millionwomen.com.au/blog/why-you-should-reconsider-next-short-haul-flight/

 Green Workplaces – Somewhat sadly, I spend more waking hours at work than I do at home.
 Everything you can do to make your house greener, you also have a responsibility to do in your workplace.
 I found a compost bin and took it to work as we have lots of kitchen scraps.
-I also made many tedious calls to be able to get us a recycling bin!
+I also made many tedious calls to be able to get our business recycling bin picked up fortnightly be the council!
 If you work in an office, be mindful of your paper waste.

 Banking – I’ve been with CommBank since I was 14 but I’m preparing to change to Bank Australia.
 I saw an ad for them on SBS a few months ago and it was the first time I’d considered banking ethically.